ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/README.md

 #### Result

 We scaled the training set to 200,000 tweets with a training-validation split of 0.05.
 We then tested it on the test set.
 We achieved 77.16% accuracy for our Multinomial Naive Bayes model.
-The classification report for classifying the training, validation, and test set are illustrated in fig[].
+The classification report for classifying the training, validation, and test set are illustrated in the folowing.

 <p align="center">
   <img src="https://github.com/miles-zijingwu/COVID-19_Twitter_Sentiment_Analysis/blob/master/Image/Naive%20Bayes/NB_class_testset_report.png" width="500">